DVDFab Blu-ray Copy Review 2026: Decryption Tests, User Feedback, and Fixes

 DVDFab Blu-ray Copy: History and Breakthroughs

 As one of DVDFab's earliest products, Blu-ray Copy has become one of its most mature and feature-complete modules.
-Over the 16 years since its birth, driven by real user feedback, DVDFab Blu-ray Copy has gone through multiple functional upgrades to deliver an ultimate Blu-ray backup solution.
+Over the 17 years since its birth, driven by real user feedback, DVDFab Blu-ray Copy has gone through multiple functional upgrades to keep pace with new disc protections and hardware.

 - 2009.5: DVDFab Blu-ray Copy module is first released.